Lorne Greene's New Wilderness

 Lorne Greene's New Wilderness (or just New Wilderness) is a Canadian television nature documentary series debuting 14 September 1982 starring Lorne Greene.
 The series initially aired on CTV but was syndicated in 80 per cent of the U.S. and 23 foreign countries.
 It was a follow-up to an earlier, similar 1970s documentary series entitled The Untamed World (later titled The Untamed Frontier).

-It was a multiple award-winning wildlife program, number one in its time slot for five years running.